 For Bachelor students of the fields Industrial Engineering and Management, Information Engineering and Management, Economics Engineering or Economathematics.

 Objective: The student develops an own idea for an economic experiment in this research direction.
 Students work in groups.
 Changing topics each semester.
-For current topics, see http://polit.econ.kit.edu or https://portal.wiwi.kit.edu/Seminare
+For current topics, see https://portal.wiwi.kit.edu/Seminare